concord-consortium/s3-log-importer/README.md

 3. `npm run pull-logs <START-ID> <END-ID>` - pulls metadata from the remote log table into the local database.
 4. `npm run get-times` - returns the min and max times from the local and remote database.
 5. `npm run normalize-timestamps` - normalizes all the timestamps in the local database.
-6. `npm run push-logs <START-DATE> [<END-DATE>]` - pulls and normalizes parameters and extras in remote log table and creates and saves parquet file on S3.
+6. `npm run create-parquet-files <START-DATE> [<END-DATE>]` - pulls and normalizes parameters and extras in remote log table and creates and saves parquet files locally.
 If END-DATE is not provided it defaults to START-DATE (to push 1 day's worth)

+## Uploading to S3

+Once you have run all 6 scripts you can upload the parquet files to S3 using this command:

+`cd output && aws s3 sync . s3://BUCKETNAME/processed_logs/` where BUCKETNAME is `log-ingester-qa` or `log-ingester-production`.
+Before running make sure you have exported the correct aws profile to write to the buckets, eg:

+`export AWS_PROFILE=qa`

+(the aws cli is used instead of the scripts writing directly to S3 as I'm sure it is more performant)